 Rent Stabilization is a type of rent regulation in New York City that prevents sharp increases in rent.
 The Rent Guidelines Board is responsible for establishing rental rates for Rent Stabilized apartments, lofts, and hotels.

 Landlords of Rent Stabilized units in NYC can only raise rents in amounts set by the Rent Guidelines Board (RGB).
-Rent stabilization also gives tenants the right to renew their lease in most situations.
+Rent stabilization also gives tenants in the real estate sector the right to renew their lease in most situations.
 The goal is to make sure that people can afford to live in New York City, especially those with lower incomes.
 Today, about 1 million New York City apartments are subject to Rent Stabilization.

 Is my apartment or housing rental eligible for Rent Stabilization or Rent Control?